-Start by creating a new project (File → New Project) and choose to Import Assets from Adobe InDesign.
+Start by creating a new project (File → New Project) and choose to Start from InDesign file.
 You will be asked to select a few files to import: you can add them dropping them on the files area or clicking the + button, then you can adjust their import order dragging them.

 PubCoder will then launch InDesign and check that everything is OK with the documents, warning if it finds: